 - Water loves to be sung to.

-Our ancestors regularly honoured the elements – these monthly meetings on the 11th of each month are intended to reconnect to this ancient desire to give thanks to the waters of life..
-We gather on the 11th of each month to take care of our sacred waters and honour that which gives us life through song, poetry and offerings, completing at 12 with the beautiful Water Blessing song from Nalini Blossom (see video below) and linking to Dr Emoto’s (more here) teachings to mediate and sing to the waters each month at this time.
+Our ancestors regularly honoured the elements – these seasonal meetings are intended to reconnect to this ancient desire to give thanks to the waters of life..
+We gather to take care of our sacred waters and honour that which gives us life through song, poetry and offerings, completing with the beautiful Water Blessing song from Nalini Blossom (see video below) and linking to Dr Emoto’s (more here) teachings to mediate and sing to the waters each month at this time.
 During this song you will have chance to make your prayers and offerings to the water.

 Bringing our attention to the beauty and wisdom of water as it travels the world, renewing, revitalizing and supporting all life so generously.
 Listening to what water has to say.
 And knowing that water carries our prayers and intentions all over the globe.